Powerlearnproject/se-assignment-day-2-git-and-github-Nyasimi1/README.md

 - A commit is a snapshot of your project at a certain point in time.
 - Commits track changes, manage project versions, and enhance collaboration in teams by documenting each change, who made them, when and why the changes where made.
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+- Branching work by allowing us to create separate independent version of the project that we can work on without affecting the main project progress.
+- Why Branching is Important;
+  1. It enables multiple members to work on different parts of the project simultaneously.
+  2. Project can be reverted to its previous state incase a branch has errors or bugs.
+  3. Developers can work and experiment a version of the project without risking the main branch.
+- Creating, using, and merging branches;
+  1. Create a new branch by clicking git branch <branch-name>
+  2. Switch to the new branch by clicking git checkout <branch-name>
+  3. Make your changes by clicking git add <files>
+  4. Commit the changes by clicking git commit -m "Description of your changes"
+  5. Merge the branch by clicking git checkout main and then git merge branch name
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?